noxsine/LDP/README.md

 ## Run

 Place the image in the input folder and run single_image.py for single image blur map estimation and dp_image.py for DP image blur map estimation.
+Deblurring are in the IR folder.

 ## Citation